 Your ashtray should be emptied every 2-3 days.
 In addition to this, once a week the inside of the firebox should be brushed clean and any ash that has spilled from the ash tray should be removed from below the firebox.
-This ensures correct air flow and minimizes potential over burn as ash blocks the airflow and therefore causes heat to not be dispersed correctly.
+This ensures correct air flow and minimises potential over burn as ash blocks the airflow and therefore causes heat to not be dispersed correctly.

 In general, a yearly service before the start of the season is advisable.
 Continuously clean glass indicates a clean flue; therefore, a flue clean may not be as urgent as when the glass is mostly dirty.
 Keep in mind however, that creosote will burn off the glass but not off the flue, so if your glass is black every morning but clean every afternoon your flue may still need regular cleaning.
 We recommend a flue clean at the beginning of winter each year.